clokep/relapse/docs/presence_router_module.md

 currently supported.

-The presence routing module is implemented as a Python class, which will be imported by the running Synapse.
+The presence routing module is implemented as a Python class, which will be imported by the running Relapse.

 ## Python Presence Router Class

 The Python class is instantiated with two objects:

 * A configuration object of some type (see below).
-* An instance of `synapse.module_api.ModuleApi`.
+* An instance of `relapse.module_api.ModuleApi`.

 It then implements methods related to presence routing.